asheshrambachan/rsv_replication/README.md

 ### Step 2: Downloading SHRUG Data

-This directory contains scripts to generate selected shapefiles using data from SHRUG v2.1.
+This directory contains scripts that uses data from [SHRUG v2.1](https://www.devdatalab.org/shrug_download/) by Development Data Lab.

-Due to licensing restrictions (CC BY-NC-SA 4.0), the shapefiles themselves are not redistributed here.
-To obtain the data, please follow the steps below:
+Note: Due to licensing restrictions (CC BY-NC-SA 4.0), the raw and processed data are not included in this repository.
+To obtain it, follow these steps:

-1. Visit [SHURUG download page](https://www.devdatalab.org/shrug_download/) from Development Data Lab.
+1. Go to the SHRUG Download page [[SHURUG download page](https://www.devdatalab.org/shrug_download/)](https://www.devdatalab.org/shrug_download/)
-2. Navigate to "Open Polygons and Spatial Statistics."
+2. Navigate to the tab labeled **Open Polygons and Spatial Statistics**, and download the `SHP` format for:
-3. Download the following SHP files:
 	- PC11 State Polygons
     - PC11 District Polygons
 	- PC11 Village Polygons
 	- Shrid Polygons
+3. Navigate to **Night-time lights**, and download the `CSV` format for:
+	- VIIRS Night Lights (2012 - 2021)
+4. Navigate to **SECC consumption**, and download the `CSV` format for:
+    - SECC Rural Consumption
+    - SECC Urban Consumption
-4. Replace the placeholder folder in `./data/raw/shrug`  with the unzipped folders.
+5. Replace the placeholder folder in `./data/raw/shrug`  with the unzipped folders.

 ## Replication Options